Alpha Zeta was started in 1999 when Liberty Wines set out to produce a range of modern, fruit driven wines from the hills outside Verona...

 Working with leading New Zealand winemaker, Matt Thomson, our aim was to work with growers (rather than buy bulk wine, which is standard among most wines from Verona at this price) to obtain ripe grapes (by reducing yields and picking later) and then, using Matt’s expertise, preserve these flavours in the finished wines.
 The result is a realisation of the potential inherent in Veronese viniculture.

-A youthful wine with bright ruby red colour.
-Fresh aromas are of ripe cherries and red berries.
-The palate is balanced and juicy with a supple structure and attractive lively finish.
+A youthful bright ruby wine with fresh, vibrant aromas of ripe cherries and red berries.
+The palate is balanced and juicy with a supple structure, bright plum and cinnamon flavours and a lively finish.

 Liberty Wines customers can order this wine directly from us.